idler8/laravel-just-it/README.md

  */
 dd(\Justit\Resource::document('App\\Models\\'/** prefix of namespace */));
 [[
-    "name" => "From the first line of the general comment on the class" "key" => "From the latter line of the general comment on the class" "parameters" => [[
+    "key" => "Name of Model (using. instead of subfolders delimiter)", "name" => "From the first line of the general comment on the class", "describe" => "From the latter line of the general comment on the class", "parameters" => [[
         "key"=>"Data table field names",
         "name"=>"Data table field comments"